High-Maintenance Mercedes Engines

 High before 100k km

 The M177 and M178 V8 engines, introduced in 2015, power the C63, E63, G63, and AMG GT models.
-With 469-621 hp, these engines were meant to showcase Mercedes' engineering prowess, but they became legendary for their catastrophic failures.
+With 469-621 hp, these engines demonstrate high output but also present specific technical challenges for long-term owners.

 Cooling system failures compound the issues, with plastic components cracking and leaking coolant.
 Total repair costs for a failed M177/M178 average ¥2,000,000-¥4,000,000, making these engines among the most expensive to own in automotive history.

-OM651: The Diesel Debacle
+OM651: Modern Diesel Complexity

 Mercedes' OM651 2.1-liter turbo diesel, used in C-Class, E-Class, and ML/GL models from 2008-2016, was intended to provide efficient performance.
 Instead, it became notorious for reliability issues that affected thousands of owners.